Argonne-National-Laboratory/ISOmodel/README.md

 | 11    | 40.782                | 40.8199              | -0.0379359    |

 ### GasCool ###

+**Untested** - Gas cooling is untested, but presumably equally consistant to electric cooling, as the fuel source shouldn't change the calculations.

 | Month | Monthly GasCool       | Hourly GasCool       | Difference    |
 |-------|-----------------------|----------------------|---------------|